Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Discussion and future work

 \section{Discussion and future work}

-In this work we show theoretically and through extensive experiments that active learning, and in particular uncertainty sampling, performs worse than uniform sampling for \emph{linear models} in high dimensions.
+In this work we show theoretically and through extensive experiments that active learning, and in particular margin-based sampling, performs worse than uniform sampling for \emph{linear models} in high dimensions.
 While we focus on logistic regression and the max-$\ell_2$-margin solution, we conjecture that the same intuition outlined in Section~\ref{sec:theory} holds for other linear predictors like lasso- or ridge-regularized estimators, as indicated by experiments in Appendix~\ref{sec:appendix_reg}.

 Moreover, this phenomenon is more general and also occurs for complex non-linear models like deep neural networks.
-Our experiments suggest that U-AL performs poorly in the context of deep learning on a number of different image classification tasks (see Figure~\ref{fig:nn_heatmap} and Appendix~\ref{sec:appendix_image} for details and more experiments).
-An exciting avenue for future work is to investigate whether the insights about linear models revealed by our theoretical analysis transfer to non-linear predictors like deep neural networks.
+Our experiments suggest that M-AL performs poorly in the context of deep learning on a number of different image classification tasks (see Appendix~\ref{sec:appendix_image}), corroborating previous findings by \citet{sorscher2022, Hacohen2022}.
+We leave as future work an investigation of whether the insights revealed by our analysis of linear models transfers to non-linear predictors like deep neural networks.

 Furthermore, for practical purposes, an important question for future work is whether it is possible to construct a strategy that improves upon uniform sampling in high dimensions.
 Based on Figure~\ref{fig:oracle}, we believe that imposing certain conditions on the distributions (e.g.\ vanishing mass close to the decision boundary) could allow for improvements via active learning. \looseness=-1